lukesmallman1993/pocketpal/README.md

 ### **Fonts**

 When choosing a font I came across a number of really good fonts to chose from on google font and also dafont just to see if they had anything that google font did not.
-After some testing which a variety of fonts I decided to go with …………… as this was the most eye catching and easier to read and understand.
+After some testing which a variety of fonts I decided to go with fredoka one as this was the most eye catching and easier to read and understand.
 I also went with san-serif as the backup font just in case my chosen font failed.

 ### **Colours**